Nakilon/pagerecognizer/README.md

 browser = Ferrum::Browser.new
 browser.goto "https://google.com/"
 ```
-Let's call the private method `#recognize` just to see what it would see and export the result like this:
+We've just added some methods to `Ferrum::Node`, let's call the private method `#recognize` to export what the A.I. would see to an HTML file like this:
 ```ruby
 File.write "dump.htm", browser.at_css("body").send(:recognize).dump
 ```